Projects per year

 Commercial and public engagement

-CRIPACC is committed to engaging with a range of research users - from members of the general public, charities and third sector organisations plus local and national NHS and Local Authority Stakeholders, to ensure that our research reaches those who can use it to help improve the health and care of the public.
-Wendy works with organisations that support children, families and older people to access nutritious, safe and socially acceptable food.
-Public engagement is an integral part of Wendy's approach and that of everyone within CRIPACC.
+Wendy is committed to engaging with a range of research users - from members of the general public, charities and third sector organisations plus local and national NHS and Local Authority Stakeholders, to ensure that research reaches those who can use it to help improve the health and care of the public.

 Overview

-Professor Wendy Wills is the Director of the Centre for Research in Public Health and Community Care (CRIPACC) and the Associate Dean (Research) for the School of Health and Social Work at the University of Hertfordshire.
+Professor Wendy Wills is Pro Vice-Chancellor (Research and Enterprise) at the University of Hertfordshire.
+She takes overall leadership for the strategic delivery of research and research degrees as well as overseeing Business, Enterprise and Innovation.
+She was previously the Director of the Centre for Research in Public Health and Community Care (CRIPACC) and an Associate Dean (Research) for the School of Health and Social Work at the University of Hertfordshire.

 Wendy became the Director of the NIHR Applied Research Collaboration (ARC) for the East of England in October 2022, having previously led their Prevention and Early Detection in Health and Social Care (PEDHSC) theme.

-Wendy has directed several major research grants, including for the ESRC and Food Standards Agency, and is a founding member of hte UK's Malnutrition Awareness and Prevention Network with other national stakeholders and academics working in the field of nutrition for potentially vulnerable communities.
-Wendy was previously joint Chief Investigator for the NIHR Connect Public Health Intervention Response Studies Team (PHIRST), which aims to co-produce research and evaluation for local authorities across the UK.
+Wendy has directed many major research grants, including for the NIHR, ESRC and Food Standards Agency.
+Wendy was previously joint Chief Investigator for an NIHR Public Health Intervention Response Studies Team (PHIRST), which aims to co-produce research and evaluation for local authorities across the UK.

 Twitter: @Wendy_J_Wills